Role profiles

 Non-volunteer role profile

 As mentioned in the introduction, Assemble differentiates between volunteer and non-volunteer role profiles for reporting purposes.
 Additionally, non-volunteer role profiles cannot be used for recruitment (opportunities).
-Therefore, if you select the role profile type to be a "Non-volunteer", most of recruitment related fields will be hidden.
+Therefore, if you select the role profile type to be a "Non-volunteer", most recruitment-related fields will be hidden.

 Additional configuration